ChouVandy/chouvandy.github.io/_pages/cv.md

 * Jun 2023-Jan 2024: Digitial Divide Data Cambodia
   * Safety Anomaly
-  * Duties included: Data entry, enter data in to Database Systems to create a Car Model that can Drive Automatically
+  * Duties included: Data entry, enter data in to Database Systems to create a Car Model that can Drive Automatically.

 Skills
 ======